arulvalananto/arulvalananto/README.md

-### Hi there 👋, I am a Full Stack Javascript Developer / Blockchain Developer.
+### Hi there 👋, I am a Full Stack AWS Developer / Blockchain Developer.

 Here are some ideas to get you started:

 - 🔭 I’m currently working at ...
 Agument India
 - 💻 I’m currently working on ...
-Full Stack JavaScript Development
+Full Stack Development
 - 🌱 I’m currently learning ...
-Microservices, Dapps
+Docker
 - 👯 I’m looking to collaborate on ...
 Web and Mobile application development
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Web Development, Games and Books.